swetaraj4194/Timer-Countdown/vfz-react-countdown/README.md

 The basic component is present and it already contains some checks to show/hide specific element.
 It can use some refactoring and it's up to you what you want to adjust and improve.

-## CSS

-Completely missing!
-We use Styled Components (CSS in JS, see: https://styled-components.com/) but feel free to add your own preference.

 ## Testing